 Can we bring a pushchair or a bike with us on the train?

 No, unfortunately due to the limited capacity on our trains we are currently unable to accommodate bikes, prams or pushchairs.

 Yes, our café at Llanuwchllyn station is open every day when trains are running.

 Yes, our toilets at Llanuwchllyn station are open.

 Note: There are no toilets at Bala station

 If the weather is poor, can I cancel or change my booking?

-Please note that in order to maintain seating capacity our open carriages will be in use in all weathers, and as compartments are filled on a first come basis you may be seated in an open carriage even in inclement weather and you should dress appropriately.
+Please note that to maintain seating capacity our open carriages will be in use in all weathers, and as seats are filled on a first come basis you may be seated in an open carriage even in inclement weather and you should dress appropriately.
 Refunds will not be given should you choose not to travel in these circumstances.